Murad upset over Shahbaz calling Imran ‘selected PM’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The opposition members on Thursday lodged a protest in the National Assembly during the speech of Minister for Communication Murad Saeed when he criticised them for protest during the speech of Finance Minister Asad Umar a day earlier.
+ISLAMABAD: The opposition Thursday lodged protest in the National Assembly during the speech of Minister for Communication Murad Saeed when he criticised them for protest during the speech of Finance Minister Asad Umar a day earlier.

-Minister for Communication Murad Saeed come hard on Opposition Leader Shahbaz Sharif for calling Imran Khan “selected prime minister”, saying that a selected prime minister is the person who was made finance minister and prime minister after formation of the IJI (Islami Jamhoori Ittehad).
+Minister for Communication Murad Saeed come hard on Opposition Leader Shahbaz Sharif for calling Imran Khan “sleeted prime minister” saying that a selected prime minister is the person who was made finance minister and prime minister after formation of the IJI (Islami Jamhoori Ittehad).
 The opposition members were waiving the agenda of the day demanding that the agenda be taken up first.

 The opposition gathered at the dice of the speaker and tore the copies of agenda.
 Murad Saeed said the opposition leader did not have any argument on the finance bill, so he called the elected prime minister of Pakistan a selected prime minister.
 He said the leader of the opposition was in Kot Lakhpat Jail after allegations were proved against him.